 Filtering qualified leads out of the huge pool of random contacts is one of the biggest challenges B2B companies face daily.
-Did you know that 73% of leads generated through marketing efforts are totally unqualified?
-This means that when your marketing team transfers lead information to the sales team, seven out of ten contacts have no potential to convert into a successful deal.
+Did you know that 61% of B2B marketers send all of their leads to their sales reps even though only 27% are actually qualified?
+This means that when your marketing team transfers lead information to the sales team, six out of ten contacts have no potential to convert into a successful deal.

 Each of these unqualified prospects requires weeks of occasional interactions and hours of attention from SDRs until they say their final “No.” Emails, calls, follow-ups, and LinkedIn messages—so much time and effort wasted in vain at the very top of the sales funnel, achieving nothing but frustration.